sumtxt/GibbsSampler/README.md

-# GibbsSampler
-Gibbs Samplers in R
+# Gibbs Sampler in R and Notes